NCATSTranslator/TranslatorEngineering/PerformanceRefactor.md

 # Performance Refactor Proposal

-This document describes the proposed refactoring of Translator at the start of the Performance phase at a high level.
+This document describes (at a high level) the proposed refactoring of Translator at the start of the Performance phase.
 This does not describe all details of the refactoring, which will be jointly developed over time through discussions and decisions in the relevant working groups.
 The goal of this document is to establish a broad agreed-upon framework into which those details will fit, and codify the discussions at the February 2025 Relay.

 The plan to to complete the refactoring by Feb 28, 2026.

+There are several advantages to the proposed refactoring:
+* Increased query speed achieved by careful and centralized implementation of the query interface.
+* Increased software maintenance achieved by the collection of common tasks into single units of code.
+* Increased evolution of the Translator system, similarly achieved by the collection of common tasks into single units of code.
+* Decreased testing and deployment costs acheived through simplificiation of the system and reduction in number of components.
+* Increased data quality acheived through common ingests.

 ## ARAs to Shepherd